-"Responsible" employees have a duty to report incidents of sexual harassment, gender-based harassment or sexual violence, including all relevant details, to the Title IX Coordinator.
+"Responsible" employees have a duty to report incidents of sexual harassment, gender-based harassment, or sexual violence, including all relevant details, to the Title IX Coordinator.
 Such employees are not permitted under any circumstances to maintain a Complainant's confidentiality.
 To the extent possible, information reported to responsible employees will be shared only with the Title IX Coordinator, the "responsible" employee's supervisor, and other people responsible for handling the University's response to the report.
 Before a Complainant reveals any information to a responsible employee, the employee shall advise the Complainant of the employee's reporting obligations-and if the Complainant wants to maintain confidentiality, direct the Complainant to confidential resources.

-The University has designated the following individuals as "responsible" employees: (i) Title IX Coordinator and her/his staff

-(ii) President and CEO, (iii) Chief Academic Officer, (iv) Chief Operating Officer, (v) Academic Dean, (vii) Core Faculty member or (vii) Designee.
-Once a responsible employee (that is not the Title IX Coordinator or her/his staff) receives such information, that employee will inform the Title IX

-Coordinator of the report.
+The University has designated the following individuals as "responsible" employees: (i) Title IX Coordinator and her/his staff, (ii) President and CEO, (iii) Provost, (iv) Director, IRA, (v) Academic Dean, (vii) Core Faculty member or (vii) Designee.
+Once a responsible employee (that is not the Title IX Coordinator or her/his staff) receives such information, that employee will inform the Title IX Coordinator of the report.

-XXI.
-Confidentiality, Requests Not to Conduct Investigations, or Not to Report to Outside Law Enforcement
+XXII.
+Confidentiality, Requests Not to Conduct Investigations, or Not to Report to Outside Law Enforcement person reportedly harmed and members of the campus community.

-If a Complainant requests that an investigation not be conducted, the Title IX Coordinator will consider the reasons for the request, including concerns about the age and continued safety of the person reportedly harmed and members of the campus community.
 The Title IX Coordinator must also balance considerations about the continued health and safety of members of the community against a reporter's or Complainant's desire not to have the report investigated.
 In cases when a reporter or Complainant does not want to have a report investigated, but the Title IX Coordinator has concerns that not taking formal or informal action might endanger the health or safety of members of the campus community, the Title IX Coordinator will initiate confidential consultation with appropriate individuals to analyze the situation and assist in determining appropriate measures to take.
 The Title IX Coordinator will make the ultimate decision about whether to conduct a formal investigation or respond to the report in another manner, including taking informal actions, such as those described above.